rvounik/frontend2/README.md

 - refactor fetch request into an action
 - add state manipulation (redux) to the Example component
 - extend css linting rules
-- fix issue with unused declarations (the css module imports, mostly)
+- fix issue with unused declarations alert (js lint)

 - add ARIA support for visually impaired
 - figure out how not to load everything at once but lazy load the components that arent needed initially (prpl pattern)